Best East Coast Colleges

 Average Net Price: $15,386

-Harvard is a globally recognized university that ties with Columbia University for 2nd best school in the nation according to US News and World Report.
+Harvard is a globally recognized university that ties with Columbia University as the 2nd best school in the nation according to US News and World Report.
 They believe strongly in their responsibility to educate citizens and produce leaders in society and specialized fields.
 The staff and students at Harvard engage in learning with a variety of unique approaches and commitment to quality education in liberal arts and the sciences.

 7. Massachusetts Institute of Technology